andrewmgrossman/devialet_expert_remote/WEB_SERVER_SETUP.md

 ## Running the Server on Startup (macOS)

-To have the server start automatically when your Mac Mini boots:
+To have the server start automatically when your Mac boots:

 ### Option 1: Using launchd (Recommended)